rotables/ToonTown-Rewritten-Multicontroller-Mac/README.md

 # I know how a multicontroller works, just give me the download
 You can download the app by clicking here -- soon.

-**Please note that you will need to go to System Settings and allow this program to open since it is unsigned.** You can find the source code in this repository for your review.
+**You will need to go to System Settings and allow this program to open since it is unsigned.** You can find the source code in this repository for your review.

 # Why another multicontroller?
 This app is written entirely in Swift and meets modern macOS specifications.